Nyldesu/Wax-Viel-Museum/READMe.txt

-Here’s a professional **README guide** for your Wax Veil game, formatted for clarity and ease of use:

----

-# Wax Veil – User Guide
+Wax Veil – User Guide

-## **Introduction**
+Introduction

-Welcome to **Wax Veil**, a low-poly horror game where you explore a haunted museum, collect missing mask fragments, and face a mysterious enemy.
+Welcome to Wax Veil, a low-poly horror game where you explore a haunted museum, collect missing mask fragments, and face a mysterious enemy.
 This guide will help you get started with installation, controls, and gameplay tips.

 ---

-## **How to Use the Zip File of the Build**
+How to Use the Zip File of the Build

 1. Download the **Wax Veil build zip file**.
 2. Extract the zip file to a folder on your computer.